Ostruktur/API-lab/RaghdahsFolder/prototype/ReadMe.md

  the second circle demonstrates the soil vitamins by the color brown the third circle demonstrates sunlight level by the color yellow

- the users can simply visualize the data about a plant by placing the token on the interactive screen and they will be updated about the status of their plant.
+ Users can simply visualize the data about a plant by placing the token on the green blinking circle on the interactive screen and they will be updated about the status of their plant.

 ## Contributing

-the example is from D3 library http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6 by Curtis Bratton * Liquid Fill Gauge v1.1
+the example is from the D3 library http://bl.ocks.org/brattonc/5e5ce9beee483220e2f6 by Curtis Bratton * Liquid Fill Gauge v1.1
 This example was contributed by:
 Raghdah Bankash
- background image: "http://www.freepik.com"Designed by rawpixel.com / Freepik https://www.freepik.com/free-psd/shadow-palm-leaves-wall_3993611.htm
+ background-image: "http://www.freepik.com"Designed by rawpixel.com / Freepik https://www.freepik.com/free-psd/shadow-palm-leaves-wall_3993611.htm

 ## License